A lack of color opens up a new world where light, expressions, and stories are intensified.

 - How do I want people to feel when they look at my portraits?

-If you want people to feel touched when they look at your work, try experimenting with fewer light sources and more shadows.
+If you want people to feel touched when they look at your work, experiment with fewer light sources and more shadows.
 If you’re aiming for a brighter atmosphere, take photos in a well-lit location.
-(One of my favourite locations to take black and white portraits is any shaded area on a sunny day.)

 - How do I want my model to feel when I take these photos?

 Once you choose an emotion that appeals to you, consider the instructions you’ll give to your model.
-If you know how to give your model clear instructions, you won’t have to deal with unnecessary confusion later on.
+If you know how to give clear instructions, you won’t have to deal with any confusion later on.

 Posing for Black and White Portraits

-Without any distracting colours and details, your subject will stand out.
+Without any distracting colors and details, your subject will stand out.
 Every curve, movement, and texture will be emphasised.
 It’s important to know what looks most natural.

 Watch out for Striking Elements